We have prepared a list of the most frequently asked questions (FAQs) about the company and our services.

 When will I get my rent?

 Under our standard terms of tenancy rent payments are due from tenants on three dates in each tenancy year - 1 October, 1 January and 1 April.
-You will receive the balance of your rent minus deductions for fees, repairs and maintenance and other charges at the end of each payment month in line with our business terms.
+You will receive the balance of your rent minus deductions for management fee, repairs and maintenance and other direct charges at the end of each payment month in line with our business terms.

 Why can’t we use our own contractors for repairs and maintenance?